-1. Download and install the servlet container.
-For example, download apache-tomcat-<version>.zip from http://tomcat.apache.org/, and then unzip this file in a location of your choice.
-2. Set the appropriate Apache Tomcat environment variables.
+- 1. Download and install the servlet container.
+For example, download apache-tomcat-<version>.zip from the Apache website, and then unzip this file in a location of your choice. - 2.
+Set the appropriate Apache Tomcat environment variables.
 The setclasspath.sh and catalina.sh files are in the tomcat bin directory.